justicehub-in/Justice-Hub/.github/ISSUE_TEMPLATE/question.md

 > Please write the question as concisely as possible and give relevant information if applicable.

-Template created with help from: https://github.com/openssl/openssl/pull/10051/files
+`NOTE: Template created with help from: https://github.com/openssl/openssl/pull/10051/files`